 No products in the cart.

 A snow holiday is not usually the kind of holiday where you relax and choose to do nothing (excluding the nights spent by the fireplace, tucked up on the couch with a hot chocolate and a good book!).
-Skiing and snowboarding is quite a high-speed sport – a physically demanding experience – requiring strength, balance, co-ordination, skill, and endurance.
+Skiing and snowboarding is quite a high-speed sport – a physically demanding experience – requiring strength, balance, coordination, skill, and endurance.
 Therefore, a routine of warm-up and cool-down exercises is important to aid in the recovery of these sore and fatigued muscles.
+Apart from exercising, ensure that you have gear that fits you perfectly and get custom footbeds for ski boots.
+Ski and snowboard boots that fit well with ski boot insoles will ensure that you avoid potential injury and exhaustion from poorly-fitting ski and snowboard boots.

 There are so many muscles involved in skiing and snowboarding, including quadriceps, hamstrings, glutes, abdominals, and those of the lower back and arms.
 I remember during my first week of snowboarding, I quickly realised that I had sore muscles in places I didn’t even know existed!

 Earlier this year, we blogged about a variety of key exercises to help improve your endurance, and reduce your likelihood of injury.
-If you’re a newby, or a pro, or somewhere in between, strength and endurance training is a fantastic way to improve your overall experience on the slopes.
+If you’re a newbie, or a pro, or somewhere in between, strength and endurance training is a fantastic way to improve your overall experience on the slopes.
 What better time to start than now!
-To read more about the simple exercises you can complete in your own home or backyard, follow this link:
+Try these exercises to prepare for your ski trip.

 Here, we will go into some examples and the benefits of warm-up and cool-down exercises and stretches.
 They’re a key process for preparing the individual for physical activity; improving sports performance; minimising the likelihood of sports injury; and assisting in properly rehabilitating sprains or strains.